Instagram and Twitter appear to suffer outage as users find they are unable to post

 The outage-tracking website Down Detector reported large spikes in users reporting problems on Instagram, Twitter, Facebook, Facebook Messenger, and other serves

-Instagram and Twitter appear to be suffering an outage after thousands of users reported problems with the two social media apps.
+Twitter and Instagram appear to be suffering outages after thousands of users reported problems with the two social media apps.

 A similar spike was also visible for Twitter, Facebook, Facebook Messenger, and several other services, beginning around 12pm or 1pm.